T2minator/mbp-tails/README.md

 make deb-pkg -j`nproc`
 ```

 You might now have a few final kernel configuration choices to make for the compiling of the kernel.
 When compiling a Linux kernel, there are a million choices you can make for whether to enable certain features or to enable support for certain hardware.
 We've already copied 99% of these choices from the existing Tails default config, but inevitably, there are a few left since we're patching / recompiling.
-Currently, these are my choices, and the resultant T2Tails works: **unprivileged user namespace support: n (if 'y' I got a compile error), sensors n, NVIDIA stuff yes, Anonymous Shared Memory Subsystem yes(?), android y, ntfs ones yes**.
+Currently, these are my choices, and the resultant T2Tails works: **unprivileged user namespace support: n (if 'y' I got a compile error), sensors n, NVIDIA stuff yes, Anonymous Shared Memory Subsystem n, android n, ntfs ones no**.
 Because advanced anonymity (and security) considerations are on my mind, I will investigate why extra choices are popping up despite copying the Tails existing config, and what best to do to reduce your T2Tails from "sticking out" (pun unintended) from the rest, if and where that matters.
 Safety is of paramount importance for all Tails users.

 *Side note: if you wanted to potentially lessen the anonymity of the Tails system (at a deep/advanced fingerprinting level), but increase your privacy and security, you could go ahead and disable a plethora of features and hardware support in the kernel which you don't need.
 E.g. the command `localmodconfig` will make it compile to support ONLY your current specific hardware connected inside or to your machine (therefore for that to work you would compile on the T2 Machine itself).
 Research needs to be done as to whether this would meaningfully reduce your anonymity.
 E.g. Tails users already use different hardware to each other, therefore may have different 'fingerprints' of what their potentially readable list of hardware is (which is both a privacy *and* anonymity concern).
 Can a JavaScript-executing website, an Internet-connected program, or an unpatched exploit (malware) in Tails *already* fingerprint or deanonymise you, by reading the hardware information of your Tails system already?
 If so, locking down your Tails kernel (by way of recompiling and disabling support for hardware you don't use, e.g. a malicious USB stick of random chipset by an attacker) might only be a net positive, on the balance.
 (Fingerprinting in anonymity is a nightmare.
 The best choice for you depends on your threat model or the balance of multiple threat models that you're looking to defend against.
 I'll try to advise the best practice here.
 DON'T PANIC, and ALWAYS remember where you towel is.)*